libellux/Libellux-Up-and-Running/docs/psad/README.md

 ## Configuration

-The email address will be left as default (root@localhost;) as we use OSSEC to generate alerts.
+The email address will be left as default (root@localhost;) as in this tutorial we'll use OSSEC to manage the alerts.

 :::: code-group
 ::: code-group-item Ubuntu